eastern europe

 Published on

-EUMETSAT also supports the World Meteorological Organization’s (WMO) Regional Association VI (RA-VI) regional strategic operation plan, which calls for “improved capitalisation of regional assets (which includes the EMI, EUMETSAT, EUMETNET and the Commonwealth of Independent States (CIS) Interstate Council on Hydrometeorology (ICH)) by encouraging broader use of outputs”.
+EUMETSAT also supports the WMO’s Regional Association VI regional priorities, which call for improved capitalisation of regional assets (including the EMI, EUMETSAT and EUMETNET ) by encouraging broader use of outputs.

-In 2009, EUMETSAT initiated regular “Information Days” with representatives from the Western Balkan, Eastern European and Caucasian regions’ NMHS, in order to facilitate the exchange of information and gather feedback from users of EUMETSAT data and products.
+EUMETSAT holds regular information days with representatives from the Western Balkans, Eastern European and Caucasus regions’ NMHS, to exchange information and gather feedback from users of our data and products.

-EUMETSAT, in partnership with some of its Member States and in cooperation with the WMO, also initiated the Data Access for Western Balkan, Eastern European and Caucasian Countries (DAWBEE) project in early 2010, in order to support operational access to EUMETSAT data and products in those countries.
+In partnership with some of our member states and in cooperation with the WMO, EUMETSAT also implemented the Data Access for Western Balkans, Eastern European and Caucasian Countries (DAWBEE) project, to support operational access to our data and products in those countries.
+A DAWBEE-Meteosat Third Generation project began in 2023 to support the countries to transition from the Meteosat Second Generation.

-The objective of the project was to ensure that 11 RA-VI National Meteorological and Hydrological Services (NMHS) located in the Balkans and Black Sea area, which are not EUMETSAT Member States, have operational access to data distributed through EUMETCast.
+The DAWBEE project aims to ensure that national meteorological and hydrological services (NMHS) in the Balkans and Black Sea areas, which are not EUMETSAT member states, have operational access to data distributed through EUMETCast.

-Through this project, EUMETCast stations (known as DAWBEE stations) were installed at the premises of the 11 NMHS.
-Activities (user requirements, design of the station, installation and local training) were implemented with the support of experts from neighbouring EUMETSAT Member States, which have established cooperation with these NMHS.
+Through this project, EUMETCast stations, known as DAWBEE stations, were installed at the premises of the 12 NMHS in the WMO’s Regional Association VI.
+Activities such as defining user requirements, designing the stations, installation and local training, were supported by experts from neighbouring EUMETSAT member states which have established cooperation with these NMHS.
 Specific training activities also took place as part of the project.

 In 2014, five EUMETCast stations (known as SADCA stations) were installed in those countries, while forecasters from each national service were trained by EUMETSAT and the TSMS.

-The SADCA stations were upgraded in 2016 in order to allow the reception and visualisation of Meteosat-8 data over the Indian Ocean.
+The SADCA stations were upgraded in 2016 to allow the reception and visualisation of Meteosat-8 data over the Indian Ocean.